Ons Jabeur: 2022: Two major finals and world No. 2

-Jabeur recorded her first win at a WTA event in Africa against Ann Li at the inaugural edition of the WTA 250 tennis tournament in Tunisia, which she helped start in her home country.
+Jabeur recorded her first win at a WTA Tour event in Africa against Ann Li at the inaugural edition of the WTA 250 tennis tournament in Monastir, which she helped start in her home country.
 She was eventually defeated by Claire Liu in the quarterfinals.
 Jabeur made her debut at the WTA Finals in Fort Worth.
 She defeated Jessica Pegula in her second match of the group stage in three sets.
 However, she finished her campaign in the round-robin stage as she lost two out of her three matches against Aryna Sabalenka and Maria Sákkari, respectively.
 She ended the best season of her career ranked No. 2 in the WTA rankings.